 Face-to-face appointments are available on request.

-To realize gender equality and diversity, it is crucial to raise awareness on the current situation both within and outside the industry.
+To realise gender equality and diversity, it is crucial to raise awareness on the current situation both within and outside the industry.
 This statement relies on data and studies that are conducted by government institutions, universities and independent organisations – such as SWAN – as well as tools of best practices to be used immediately.

 Knowledge is key when it comes to social justice.
 Equality and diversity are still not realised but steps are continuously made to level the playing fields for women.
 The Office contributes to answer parliamentary questions, informs, guides and advises stakeholders of the audiovisual industry and the general public.
 Please get in touch if you have any questions.